Router Configuration

 default: ""

-requestBody: |- # Request body template, for dynamically generating request body, e.g., values extracted from parameters (MCP request arguments)
+requestBody: |- # Request body template, used to dynamically generate the request body, e.g., values extracted from parameters (MCP request arguments)

 {